 In order to assist users and providers of genetic resources with the negotiations of access and benefit-sharing agreements, examples of model agreements are listed below.
 A link to a database of Biodiversity-related Access and Benefit-sharing Agreements developed by the World Intellectual Property Organization is also provided.

-WIPO Contracts Database
+WIPO Contracts Database and Draft Guidelines

 This on-line, searchable database of biodiversity-related Access and Benefit-Sharing Agreements is available on the WIPO website